 Amber went on to mention that she has another function to attend, and she’s already anxious.
 I suggested she pop by her local Five and Dime, and pick up some party favors like funky plastic sunglasses or Groucho glasses (you know the ones – black frames, big nose, mustache).
 She could get one for herself, or pick up several, as ice breakers, then pull them out, put them on, offer them to a few people and see what happens.
 And then write about it.

 My suggestion may have sounded cavalier, but I didn’t intend it that way.
 Public speakers know that breaking the ice may involve being amusing, engaging, thoughtful, or surprising.
 You don’t have to be a stand-up comic, or even know how to tell a joke.
 And goofy glasses aren’t appropriate for every occasion!

 You need to learn to read the room, and discern what may be suitable.
 Then you can work the room as needed.

-As for a casual social gathering over brunch?
-Why not something a little bit silly to loosen things up?
+As for a casual social gathering over brunch, why not something a little bit silly to loosen things up?
 Why are we afraid to show our quirkier or more vulnerable selves in public settings?
-Why do we get tongue-tied, and self-conscious?
-And isn’t it interesting that we have such strong voices in our writing, yet hang on to our fears in person?
+Why do we get tongue-tied and self-conscious?
+And isn’t it interesting that some of us inhabit strong voices in our writing, yet hang on to our fears in person?